chisp2000/sonex/README.md

 # sonex
-Playmemories Home Script for Exporting Media from Sony Cameras for Linux
+Playmemories Home Script for Exporting Media from Sony Cameras for Linux.